 Fees for preparing tax rolls are recorded in the year prepared.
-Interest income on time deposits is recorded when the time deposits have matured.
-Interest income on demand deposits is recorded monthly when the interest is earned and credited to the account.
+Interest income is recorded monthly when the interest is earned and credited to the account.

 Based on the above criteria, ad valorem taxes, state revenue sharing, and fees for preparing tax rolls have been treated as susceptible to accrual.